Serena Williams Sizzles & Flaunts Her Sculpted Figure In A Pale Gray Crop Top

 "Yaaas!
 Loving the hair!" another follower chimed in, captivated by Serena's silky tresses.

-“This is a cute vibe,” a third fan remarked.
+"This is a cute vibe," a third person remarked.

 "Love you girl looking good," another commented.

-Back in December 2020, as The Inquisitr reported, Serena’s clothing brand shared a post in which she rocked one of the label’s pieces, a sequin-covered jumpsuit that sparkled under bright sunshine as she strutted across a roof, a flag with her company logo waving gently in the wind.
+In December 2020, as The Inquisitr reported, Serena's clothing brand shared a post in which she rocked one of the label's pieces -- a sequin-covered jumpsuit that sparkled under bright sunshine as she strutted across a roof, a flag with her company logo waving gently in the wind.